 It doesn’t matter how long you’ve been in business, customer service can make the difference between profits and losses.
 Getting it right up front can save you a lot of time and money in damage control.

 I’ve been around long enough to see the general, unfortunate decline in customer service across the board.
 The gotcha is that these days, thanks to this decline, it’s soooooo easy to wow customers at the most basic level of customer service.

 Thankfully, these three mistakes are easy to fix and cost you zero dollars, while possibly saving you from having to issue refunds or otherwise making up for a disservice.

 Customer Service Mistake #1: Your contact information is missing

-When you visit Suite369.com you'll notice there's no phone number listed.
+When you visit my site you’ll notice there’s no phone number listed.
 This is by design because impromptu phone calls interrupt my workflow.
-For the most part, there's enough information on my site for you to gauge whether or not you want to move forward with getting more info or starting an inquiry.
+When fully operational, there’s enough information on my site for you to gauge whether or not you want to move forward with getting more info or starting an inquiry.

 However… once we reach the consult stage, and definitely once you become a paid customer, you have the phone number and an additional way to contact should the need arise.

 Have you ever experienced the anxiety that comes with not receiving what you paid for and not being able to contact the vendor immediately?
 It ain’t pretty, I can tell you that much.
 Make sure people who are paying you are able to contact you.

 Do this: make sure your telephone number, email address and mailing address are listed on invoices, packing slips, labels, and customer emails (confirmation, shipping, follow up).
 Make sure that these are operational i.e. they actually work.
 Nothing like only having an email address to contact someone and getting a “delivery failure” message that says that email address doesn’t exist, after something you’ve paid for hasn’t been delivered.
 Audit your contact information quarterly.